docker-flow/docker-flow-proxy/docs/swarm-mode-stack.md

     external: true
 ```

-The format is written in version 3 (mandatory for `docker stack deploy`).
+The format is written in version `3` (mandatory for `docker stack deploy`).

 It contains two services; `proxy` and `swarm-listener`.
-Since you are already familiar with *Docker Flow Proxy* and *Docker Flow Swarm Listener*, the arguments used with the services should be self explanatory.
+Since you are already familiar with *Docker Flow Proxy* and *Docker Flow Swarm Listener*, the arguments used with the services should be self-explanatory.

 The `proxy` network is defined as `external`.
-Even though `docker stack deploy` will create a default network for all the services that form the stack, the `proxy` network should be external so that we can attach services from other stacks to it.
+Even though `docker stack deploy` will create a `default` network for all the services that form the stack, the `proxy` network should be external so that we can attach services from other stacks to it.

-TODO: Check whether the volume works on Windows.
+> I still haven't verified the command from a Windows machine.
+Please open an [issue](https://github.com/vfarcic/docker-flow-proxy/issues) if you experience any problems.
+Consider yourself a beta tester of this article.

 Let's create the stack.